DigitalState/Platform/README.md

 ## Installation

 1. To begin, you will need to install Docker (for [Windows](https://www.docker.com/docker-windows) / for [Mac](https://docs.docker.com/docker-for-mac)) on your local machine.
-The SDK uses Docker to run a local container with [Ansible](https://www.ansible.com) pre-installed.

 2. Download this repository.